jrudar/Triglav/README.md

 ## Class Parameters

     transformer: default = NoScale()
         The transformer to be used to scale features.
 One can use the scikit-learn.preprocessing transformers.
 In addition,
         CLR and Scaler (converts each row into frequencies) are available by importing 'CLRTransformer' and 'Scaler' from the 'triglav' package.

+    sampler: default = NoResample()
+        The resampling method used for imbalanced classes.
+Should be compatable with 'imblearn' or use an 'imblearn' resampler.

     estimator: default = ExtraTreesClassifier(512, bootstrap = True)
         The estimator used to calculate Shapley scores.